nagots23/nagots23/README.md

 ### Hi there 👋
-I'm Gastón Díaz, a Geographic Information Systems Developer and Data Anlyst
+I'm Gastón Díaz, a Data Analyst and GIS developer

 <br>